Dwayne Johnson to Meet with “Jumanji” Director in Amazon Comedy

 This year he presented “Jungle Cruise” with Emily Blunt and still has a big premiere before the end of 2021: the Netflix movie “Red Notice” with Ryan Reynolds and Gal Gadot.

-Another highly anticipated project has been booked for July 2022: the film “Black Adam” with which he will enter the world of DC Comics and Warner Bros. superheroes.
+Another highly anticipated project has been booked for July 2022: the movie “Black Adam” with which he will enter the world of DC Comics and Warner Bros. superheroes.